WaluigiRoyale/mroyale-client/README.md

-# THIS REPOSITORY IS NOW BEING MAINTAINED AT [A NEW LOCATION, CLICK HERE.](https://github.com/mroyale/mroyale-client)
+# THIS REPOSITORY IS NOW BEING MAINTAINED HERE

 # PyRoyaleClient
 This repository is only for the development of the Mario Royale client source code.
 I'm not the writer of Mario Royale, the initial version 2.1.0A was a backup from InfernoPlus' website that I deobfuscated.

 Want to help us?
 Just create a Pull Request!
+Note: When hosting, put the game files in a '/royale/' subdirectory!